STF1998/Desk20/report/evaluation.md

 The primary objective of the study component is to time a ‘study session’ and, as such, it is crucial to guarantee the timer is working accurately and storing data correctly to keep track of a user’s performance.
 Due to the time limitation, we were not able to implement testing on all units within the components.
 Instead, we focused on the units that offer the most important functionality, namely:

-- Retrieving the user ID correctly from the data service
+- Retrieving the user ID correctly from the data service.

-- Loading the the correct user’s record data to display
+- Loading the correct user’s record data to display.

-- Starting the timer and timing accurately after clicking the button
+- Starting the timer and timing accurately after clicking the button.

-- Correctly saving user’s record on time is up
+- Correctly saving user’s record on time is up.

-- Correctly saving user’s record on destroy
+- Correctly saving user’s record on destroy.

 The study component uses a service to retrieve data from the database.
 To prevent this database service from being called during testing, we have used Jasmine helper to create spies that return fake values, which are ‘expected’ in testing.